Catenscia/MxOps/docs/source/getting_started/enhanced_first_scene.md

 Two details to notice:

-- a regex has been used for the allowed `Scenarios`: we want to allow all `Scenarios` as we are just specifying the account.
+- a regex has been used for the allowed `Scenarios`: we want to allow all `Scenarios` as we are just specifying the accounts.
-- the wallets my_devnet_wallet and bob have been defined with the same name: we only have to refer to the account name "owner" in the scenes we will write later on.
+- the wallets my_devnet_wallet and bob have been defined with the same `account_name`: in later `Scenes`, we only have to refer to the `account_name` "owner" and it will work both the `devnet` and the ` localnet`.

 ## Deploy Scene

 The deployment will be written in a separate `Scene` so that we can ping and pong the contract later on without having to deploy a new contract each time.

-Create the new file `mxops_scenes/deploy.yaml`:
+Create the new file `mxops_scenes/01_deploy.yaml`:

 ```yaml
 allowed_networks: